bsnape/rspec-terraform/README.md

 end
 ```

-Currently, only two matchers are available.
+At present, only the `AWS` provider is available.

+The matchers currently implemented are:

 1. `require_variables`